Mini lift (S-Lift)

 What is an S-Lift?

 The S-Lift, also known as the mini face lift, is particularly good for people aged 45-55 years of age with the procedure not doing quite as much as a face lift for heavy / sagging necks.
-The procedure gets its name from the small ‘S’ shaped incisions made to the front of the ear, through which Dr Oates lifts underlying tissues and skin resulting in a more youthful appearance.
+The procedure gets its name from the small ‘S’ shaped incisions made to the front of the ear, through which Dr Oates lifts underlying tissues and skin for patients seeking a more youthful appearance.

 What are the advantages of an S-Lift over a conventional face-lift?